Search & Establish Data Connections

 ]

 }In this example, extract "example_endpoint_name" from either partOf[].endpointName or endpoint[].name to use as the connectionId.
+The status: "active" on the endpoint confirms the inherited parent connection is healthy.

 Since all child organizations share the same endpoint as their parent organization, you can use the values within the partOf array to group related results together in your UI.
 This allows you to display a single parent organization (e.g. "Johns Hopkins Medicine") with nested child results underneath, improving the user experience by reducing duplicate endpoint entries and providing organizational context.

-Step 3: Retrieve OAuth Authorization URL
+Step 4: Retrieve OAuth Authorization URL

 Using the endpoint.name extracted in Step 2 as the connectionId, query getOauthUrl to retrieve the OAuth authorization URL for the selected healthcare provider.